Generic Name: naldemedine (nal DEM e deen)

 How should I take Symproic?

-- Tell your healthcare provider if you stop taking your opioid pain medicine.
-If you stop taking your opioid pain medicine, you should also stop taking Symproic.
+After you stop using your pain medication, you should also stop taking Symproic.

 Symproic side effects